Festify/ken-burns-carousel/README.md

 </ken-burns-carousel>
 ```

-And the carousel will begin ✨.
+And the carousel will begin fading images ✨.
+See the [Demo](https://festify.github.io/ken-burns-carousel/) for more examples.

 ## Performance
 The element preloads images before displaying them so that FOUCs can be prevented.
 This also works across different image lists.